airdcpp-web/airdcpp-web.github.io/_docs/general/features.md

 ### Sharing of partially downloaded content.

 Clients are able to exchange information about downloaded file chunks and directory (bundle) content.
-This will speed up spreading of recent content that are being downloaded by many users simultaneously.
+This will speed up spreading of recent content that is being downloaded simultaneously by multiple users.
 Partially downloaded content won't show up in search or filelists to ensure that people won't accidentally end up queuing them.

 ### Encryption